bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 2024/07/16 09:53:54 >  [+] VALID USERNAME:	 hhogan@office.htb
 2024/07/16 09:54:00 >  [+] VALID USERNAME:	 ppotts@office.htb
 ```
-We found 6 usernames from the `jsmith` wordlist and will add them to our `ad_users.txt` list.
+We found 6 usernames from the `jsmith` wordlist and add them to our `ad_users.txt` list.

 # Foothold
 ## Access as Dwolfe
-We perform a password spraying attack using [NetExec](https://github.com/Pennyw0rth/NetExec) on the domain with the found password from the Joomla website.
+By performing a password spraying attack using [NetExec](https://github.com/Pennyw0rth/NetExec) we gain access to the domain with the `dwolfe` account.

 ```console
 $ cat ad_users.txt